The Veralon Leadership Team

 - Determining client need for and benefit of forming strategic partnerships, and evaluating potential candidates

-- Enhancing service lines including cardiovascular, neuroscience, oncology, orthopedics, women’s services, and behavioral health, among other clinical services; developing Centers of Excellence and Clinical Institutes
+- Enhancing service lines including cardiovascular, neuroscience, oncology, orthopedics, women’s services, and behavioral health, among other clinical services; including setting strategies to address innovation and disruption, achieve growth, pursue outreach, and establish physician alignment

 - Ambulatory care and post-acute care development including strategy, defining service portfolio, site selection, and resource sizing